-Caitlin Kafura - Conservation & Environment, Amazon Rainforest Conservation in Peru
+Caitlin Kafura - Conservation & Environment, Tropical Dry Forest Conservation in Peru

 I was an 18-year-old American girl, fresh out of high school and I decided to take a gap year.
 By July 2011, I was flying to Peru to volunteer in the Amazon rainforest with Projects Abroad.
 It was the start of my gap year and I was incredibly excited for this new adventure!